Squash in Ireland

-Clubs
+Squash is a largely recreational sport in Ireland.
+The sport experienced a resurgence in popularity in Ireland during the 2000s, following a dip in its profile during the 1990s.
+In late 2024, there were 58 clubs on the island, with 11 in Northern Ireland and 47 in the Republic of Ireland.

 Governance

-Irish Squash, the national governing body for squash in Ireland, celebrated its 75th anniversary in 2010.
-Below the national body are four provincial organisations.
+The Irish Squash Federation, also known as Squash Ireland, is the national governing body for squash in Ireland.
+Founded in 1935, it celebrated its 75th anniversary in 2010.
+There are four provincial associations (Connacht Squash, Leinster Squash, Munster Squash and Ulster Squash) which organise provincial squash leagues.

 Notable players

-Irish Squash includes notable players such as Jonah Barrington, Derek Ryan, Madeline Perry, Liam Kenny Aisling Blake and John Rooney.
-Jonah Barrington was honoured with a lifetime achievement award in 2006 at the World Squash Awards.
-Barrington played for Trinity and returned to compete against the Trinity team in 1992.
+Notable Irish squash players include Jonah Barrington, Derek Ryan, Madeline Perry, Liam Kenny, Aisling Blake and John Rooney.
+Jonah Barrington received a lifetime achievement award in 2006 at the World Squash Awards.

 Competitions

 The Irish Open is usually held at the Fitzwilliam Lawn Tennis Club.

-Irish Men's Open Results
+Irish Men's Open

+Between 1958 and 1972, Donald Pratt won the Irish Open ten times.

-Jonah Barrington won the Irish Open in 1966, 1967, 1969, and 1979, and was runner-up (to his rival, Geoff Hunt) in 1972.
+During the 1960s and 1970s, Jonah Barrington won a number of Irish Open titles.
+Barrington won it in 1966, 1967, 1969, and 1979 and was runner-up (to his rival, Geoff Hunt) in 1972.
 In 1976, Geoff Hunt beat Mohibullah Khan in the (then) new Squash Ireland Centre in Dublin.

-Earlier, from the mid-1950s onwards Donald Pratt, an all-round sportsman who also excelled at cricket, won the Irish Open for ten years in succession.
+Peter Nicol won the competition in 2000 and 2001.
+The Irish Open was not held in 2002 and 2003.
 In 2005 the Pakistani squash team were unable to play in the Irish Open due to their visas for Ireland not being granted in time following qualification.
+Between 2005 and 2007, the men's competition was won by Ong Beng Hee, Borja Golán and Alex Gough respectively.; the 2022 winner was Greg Lobban.